Trusteed Plans Services Corporation Data Breach Investigation

 What happened?

 On Dec.
 26, 2024, Trusteed Plans Service Corporation discovered suspicious activity within its internal computer systems.
 An investigation revealed that an unauthorized actor had gained access to TPSC’s environment and obtained personal information from within its network.
 A review was completed on Aug.
-7, 2025 and determined that both personally identifiable information (PII) and protected health information (PHI) may have been compromised in the data breach.
+7, 2025 and determined that both personally identifiable information (PII) and protected health information (PHI) of 19,775 people were compromised in the data breach.

 Your Rights and Next Steps